MediaComem/comem-archidep/subjects/git-branching/README.md

 ### Find the common ancestor

 We want to make it look as if your colleague did his work **at the same time** as you.
-Let's find the original starting point (the common ancestor where `feature-sub` and `fix-add` diverged) and start a new branch from there:
+Let's find the original starting point (the common ancestor where `feature-sub` and `fix-add` diverged) and start a new branch from there.

 ```bash
 $> git graph